Unraveling the topology of dissipative quantum systems

 with

 Imposing symmetry constraints on the system Hamiltonian may, however, cause these residual terms to vanish.
-This holds for chiral (sublattice) symmetry or $\mathcal{PT}$ symmetry, which enforce $h_z(p) \equiv 0$, the case discussed above.
+This holds for chiral (sublattice) symmetry or $\mathcal{PT}$ symmetry \cite{Asboth2016short}, which enforce $h_z(p) \equiv 0$, the case discussed above.
 Similarly, time-reversal symmetry $\mathcal{T}$ implies

-which again results in vanishing non-topological terms (\ref{Eq:rest_terms}), for details see Appendix B. We thus find that the topological character of the jumptime evolution under collective collapse (\ref{Eq:collective_collapse_operator}) is manifest for large, generic symmetry classes of Hamiltonians.
-In the general case, a transition between different topological equivalence classes is accompanied by a discontinuous jump of $T_{\rm cc} \big[ \vec{h}(p) \big]$, quantified by the change of the winding number.
+which again results in vanishing nontopological terms (\ref{Eq:rest_terms}); for details, see Appendix B. We thus find that the topological character of the jumptime evolution under collective collapse (\ref{Eq:collective_collapse_operator}) is manifest for large, generic symmetry classes of Hamiltonians.
+In the general case, a transition between different topological equivalence classes is accompanied by a discontinuous jump of $T_{\rm cc} \big[ \vec{h}(p) \big]$, quantified by the change in the winding number.